Natural Childbirth – Stages, Benefits & How to Prepare

 3. Placenta Delivery

-The third stage, of placenta delivery (also known as afterbirth), happens only after your baby’s birth.
+The third stage, placenta delivery (also known as afterbirth), happens only after your baby’s birth.
 This normally lasts only for a few minutes.
 Most mothers do not recollect this phase, as they are so absorbed in holding their babies to their breasts.

 Benefits of Giving Birth Naturally